EPrograming/Project-Strategy-Website/README.md

 ## Welcome to Project Strategy

-Project Strategy is an open source 4X Strategy game made with Unity 3D
+Project Strategy is an open source 4X Strategy game made in Unity3D.
+Project strategy takes place in the Cold War era, were American and her allies must defend agaist the threat of communism from the Soviet Union.

 ## Download the game